 If you have heard stories of the challenges of buying real estate in France, Paris, Part Time will provide confirmation.
 Then there is a renovation in the heart of France’s capital city in a walk-up apartment building.
 However, Lisa Baker Morgan leaves no question that it was all worth it.
 Even the lack of running water, legal challenges and other surprises.

 The chapters read like short stories, each one bringing Baker Morgan closer to her goal of living between Los Angeles and Paris.
 Each chapter ends with a delicious French recipe inspired by her encounters, there are 25 recipes.
 Beautiful photos of Paris and her visits to Provence highlight the pages.

 Paris Part Time is Lisa Baker Morgan’s first book.
 This California native grew up in the mountain town of Big Bear, where the local economy depends on tourism.
-The hamlet caters to ski hill visitors in the winter and anyone looking for cooler temperatures and escapes from L.A. in summer months.
+The hamlet caters to ski hill visitors in the winter, and anyone looking for cooler temperatures and escapes from L.A. in the summer months.

 Who Should Read It

 If you are a Francophile and love French recipes, then Paris, Part Time, will fill you up.
 Or perhaps you need some impetus for lifestyle changes; in that case, Baker Morgan will make you believe that anything is impossible.
 Available on Amazon in paperback and Kindle versions – click here to order your copy.

 - 2 Baguettes or sandwich rolls

 - 1 can Tuna packed in olive oil drained, oil reserved

 - ½ cup Fresh Sweet Basil rough chopped